kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/simple-routing.md

    kubectl get upstream -n gloo-system default-grpcstore-demo-80
    ```

 3. Enable Gloo Edge function discovery (FDS) so the proto descriptor can be found.
-The proto descriptor includes the gRPC functions that are available in the store service.
+The proto descriptor binary includes the gRPC functions that are available in the store service as well as any HTTP mappings that were added for HTTP to gRPC transcoding.
    ```shell
    kubectl label upstream -n gloo-system default-grpcstore-demo-80 discovery.solo.io/function_discovery=enabled
    ```